Brickyard

 Call For Pricing

-Upmarket furnished studio, one, two and three bedroom rentals within an urban development in Sandy.
-Located south of Salt Lake City, the development is by TRAX light rail, Highway 89,…
+Sophisticated furnished one, two and three bedroom apartments within an inclusive development in Midvale, UT.
+Located south of Salt Lake City close to I-15 and I-215, the development is in…

 Call For Pricing